 Other options for hotels in this area include Hotel Santiago de Compostela – another historic hotel – and if authentic properties aren’t your thing, Hotel Perla Central is the perfect modern hotel for your stay in the historic center.

-Our Lady Aranzazu Chruch– as you leave Hotel Morales head over to this church and plaza in front.
-It’s very unique.
-And don’t worry – the line is for the bus.
+Our Lady Aranzazu Chruch– as you leave Hotel Morales head over to this gorgeous church with its unique plaza in front.

-Plaza de las 9 Equinas – check out this famous plaza really does connect nine streets.
-Marked by a fountain and some of the best restaurants downtown, it’s one of my favorite areas of the city.
+Plaza de las 9 Equinas – check out this famous plaza that really does connect nine streets.
+Marked by a fountain and some of the best restaurants downtown, this is one of my favorite areas of the city.